Barbapapazes/setup.esteban-soubiran.site/content/index.md

 ## Scripts

-Every scripts are super opinionated.
+Every script is super opinionated.
 They are made for my own use.
 But you can use them as a base for your own scripts or just use them as they are if you are satisfied with my choices.

 ### WSL (Ubuntu)

-This script is used to setup a new WSL environment.
+This script is used to set up a new WSL environment.

 ```bash
 bash <(curl -s --location https://setup.esteban-soubiran.site/wsl)